shariq1989/cookbook/content/recipe/CucumberSalad.md

 * A small bowl

-#### Is sunomono keto?
-Is sunomono low-carb?

 #### Can I freeze the sunomono?

-I would not recommend freezing the cucumbers.
+I would not recommend freezing cucumbers.

-### DIRECTION: STEP-BY-STEP
+### INSTRUCTIONS: STEP-BY-STEP

 1. In a bowl, combine the kosher salt, rice wine vinegar, sesame oil, and soy sauce.
 Whisk together and set aside.